5 Budget Friendly Kitchen Upgrades

 Project 1: Change Out Your Pantry Door

 This is another simple upgrade which will improve your home and give your kitchen a little personality.
 Yes doors can range anywhere from $100 up to $1,000.
 Mine seen below, was $144 at Home Depot, and I added the PANTRY logo myself which kept the project very cost effective.
-The details of Upgrade Your Pantry Door & DIY will be available at the title link.

-Project 2: Upgrade Your Kitchen Island
+Project 3: Upgrade Your Kitchen Island

-Project 3: Add a Coffee Nook
+Project 4: Add a Coffee Nook

 Make yourself a fun coffee bar using a old piece of furniture, or coffee corner in a designated area of your kitchen.
 I have used this trick in two houses that I lived in, and I promise it gives you kitchen an instant facelift with things you already own.
 Just designate an area in your kitchen, it could be as simple as a upper cabinet as seen below, and put everything you need to have your own little coffee bar.
 I even included a small trash can to discard your empty pods and stir sticks.
 Added in a selection of coffee syrups and a variety of hot beverage choices, now all you are missing is the barista.

-Project 5: Set The Table
+Bonus Designer Tip: Set The Table